nCounter Knowledge Base: Assays & Applications

 Sample Processing and Input

-For most gene expression assays, we suggest 100 ng of total RNA or a lysate of 10,000 cells.
-More or less material may be used to boost signal or reduce sample requirements, but quantitation of extremely rare transcripts may be affected when less material is used in our system.
+For most gene expression assays, we suggest 50-100 ng RNA or lysate of 5000-10,000 cells.
+More or less material may be used to boost signal or reduce sample requirements; for example, total input can increase up to 300ng when working with extremely degraded samples.
+Quantification of extremely rare transcripts may be affected when less material is used in our system.
+Optimal input can depend on the size of the panel and may need to be empirically determined.

 To a large extent, no. Differences in loading can be easily removed during CodeSet content normalization in nSolver.
 It is important to note, however, if the sample input is so low that the counts for your genes of interest drop below background, then normalization cannot compensate.